 Get Paid to Work as a Family Caregiver

-Having gone over many of the potential problems caregivers face and how you can make them better, we would like to take this opportunity to let you know how you can get paid to be a family caregiver.
+Having gone over many of the potential problems family caregivers can face and how you can make them better, we would like to take this opportunity to let you know how you can get paid to be a family caregiver.
 As was mentioned earlier, taking on the burden of caring for a sick relative can cause tremendous financial strain.
 Luckily, personal care services (PCS) is available in Nevada and can help.

 Freedomcare believes that the best caregivers are those who are closest to the patient in need of at-home care.
 This is why the program provides a fiscal intermediary who can distribute payments through the patient’s Medicaid benefits package directly to Personal Care Aids (PCAs).
 As a PCA through Freedomcare, you can get reimbursed for the time you spend caring for a loved one during their illness.
 This can help alleviate a lot of financial stress and make your situation a lot more manageable.
 If you’re interested in applying to this program, visit the Freedomcare Nevada website to find out if you’re eligible for reimbursement as a PCA.